 Calcium Deficiency Diseases from Both Types

 While very different, both types of calcium deficiencies can trigger life-threatening diseases.
-Calcium deficiency diseases and health issues can include:
+Indications of calcium deficiency can include:

 - Hypertension – also known as high blood pressure of arterial hypertension